BortScripts/Splunk-Homelab-Setup/Investigations/nmap-scan-analysis.md

 The activity demonstrates clear indicators of reconnaissance:

-- A single source host initiated connections across hundreds of ports
+- A single source host initiated repeated connections to ports 135, 139, & 445
+- These ports are commonly targeted for Windows-based enumeration and exploitation
 - The scan occurred rapidly, suggesting automated tooling
-- The pattern aligns with known Nmap scanning techniques

-This behavior would be considered suspicious in a monitored environment and may warrant further investigation.
+This pattern is consistent with targeted reconnaissance against Windows systems.

 ---